dessertlab/preempt-k8s/README.md

   sudo docker push <path-to-your-docker-image>
 ```

-You now need to modify the Controller Manifest by changing the image field to your <path-to-your-docker-image>.
+You now need to modify the Controller Manifest by changing the image field to your "path-to-your-docker-image¨.

 ```bash
   cd <work-dir>/preempt-k8s/CRD_Controller/src/Resources/